rickyk25/My-Portfolio/README.md

 ## CURRENT AND FUTURE PROJECTS

 - I am currently assigned with a task of developing a new wesite for Uganda Martyrs Pro-Life Apostolate (UMPA)
-- Using GitHub, I planning to develop teaching and learning resources repository for both teachers and learners
+- Using GitHub, I am planning to develop teaching and learning resources repository for both teachers and learners

 ## CONTACT DETAILS